Level/rave-level/README.md

 ### `db = level(...)`

 The arguments are exactly the same as [`level`](https://npmjs.org/package/level).
-You will sometimes get a real leveldb handle and sometimes get a `multileveldown` handle back in the response.
+You will sometimes get a real leveldb handle and sometimes get a `many-level` handle back in the response.

 ## Install